bohrium/constitution/constitution.md

 Using 1/2 instead of 3/5 could tempt a thin majority to expand and "pack" the Appellate Courts, thus shifting future Supreme Court appointments.
-To further counter this temptation, we may add a time delay:
+To further counter this temptation, we add a time delay:

     For the purpose of appointing Justices to the Supreme Court: each additional seat on the Appellate Courts shall, 12 years after its addition